aparkening/aparkening.github.io/_posts/2019-07-19-send_simple_word_complex_uses.markdown

 I thought that `send` was such an elegant solution for managing unknown attributes that I wanted to go deeper.
 Where else could `send` save me time and effort?

 ## So Many Conditionals
 When referencing a class with multiple methods, it's been easy to turn to conditional structures like `if/else` and `case` to execute the appropriate code.
-If I want to build a call using a miter saw, for example, I can use `case` to determine when to make various cuts.
+If I want to build a wall using a miter saw, for example, I can use `case` to determine when to make various cuts.

 ```
 class MiterSaw